mastercomfig/hud-db/hud-pages/improved-default-hud.md

-This is not a custom HUD in its usual meaning; instead, the focus is to add some fixes and improvements for the standard Team Fortress 2 UI, while keeping the style.
+This is not a custom HUD in its usual meaning; instead, the focus is to add some fixes and improvements for the standard Team Fortress 2 UI, while keeping the original game style.

 # Features
 - No gray bars when spectating